peterSalvato/order-of-the-aetherwright/glyphs.md

 # Glyph System of the Order of the Ætherwright

 This document defines the full symbolic classification system used by the Order of the Ætherwright.
-It encodes domain, phase, and intensity within a compact ritual syntax to record, refine, and reflect creative process across time.
+It encodes domain, phase, and intensity within a compact syntax to help practitioners record, refine, and reflect on creative process across time.

 ---